Lakshmi Puja

-According to popular belief, Lakshmi, the goddess of wealth and prosperity, and Vishnu's wife, visits her devotees, and bestows good fortune and her blessings upon them.
+According to tradition, Lakshmi is believed to visit her devotees and bestow good fortune and her blessings upon them on this occasion.
 To welcome the goddess, devotees clean their houses, decorate them with finery and lights, and prepare sweet treats and delicacies as offerings.
-Devotees believe that the happier Lakshmi is during her visit, the more she blesses the family with health and wealth.
+Devotees believe that the happier the goddess is during her visit, the more she blesses the family with health and wealth.